midlantica/LovelyBunchOfCoconuts/content/grifts/trans-women-are-women.md

 ---
-title: 'Trans Women are Women'
 grift: 'Trans Women are Women'
-decode: 'No, they are Men'
+decode: 'No, science is real'
 ---